infogulch/xtemplate/README.md

 ### Configuration

-Configuration is exposed as functional options, cli flags, caddy JSON, or Caddyfile config, depending on your choice of deployment mode.
-All configuration is available to all modes.
+Configuration is exposed as the Config struct, cli flags, caddy JSON, or Caddyfile config, depending on your choice of deployment mode.

 * Template files and static files are loaded from the template root directory, configured by `--template-root` (default "templates")
 * If you want the templates to have access to the local file system, configure it with a `--context-root` directory path (default disabled)